varit/league-of-legends-champions-list/README.md

 # Project Overview

 ## Project Name
-League of Legends Champions List
+League of Legends Champions List (LoLCL)

 ## Project Description
 - The LoLCL will display images of all LoL champions in a single page.